rkosafo/fable-ui-fabric-react/README.md

 - "@fluentui/react-icons": "^1.1.118"

 # Usage
-This is currently under development and thus has no nuget package.
-To use
+This is a work-in-progress!

+To use:

 - Clone the project
 - Add *ProjectReference* to your fable project